 Social media has the power to do many things.
-It helps in informing people about natural disasters, helps companies communicate directly with consumers, Helps people discuss, learn, educate and hear the latest news about topics they are passionate about.
-Social Media also helps people of all ages come together in ways we probably have never seen in the history of our race.
-It’s an exciting step, but with it comes a caution.
+It helps to inform people about natural disasters, helps companies communicate directly with consumers, Helps people discuss, learn, educate and hear the latest news about topics they are passionate about.
+Social Media also helps people of all ages come together in ways we, probably, have never seen in the history of our race.
+It’s an exciting step, but with it comes a word caution.

 With everything in our world that is good there has to be the balance of bad that we need to understand before making judgments about whether something should be stopped or celebrated.
 It happened with comic books in the early part of their history, claiming to be creating a culture of negativity and violence.
 This is something we have also seen with movies, games and anything new, because new things make people nervous.
 Not everyone is able to embrace change so easily.

 But we need to look at what we have and what social media has given people in all corners of our world.
-For some it is the only place to be themselves or even interact with people without judgment, prejudice or dependant on the physical attributes of who you are.
+For some it is the only place to be themselves or even interact with people without judgment, prejudice or dependant on the physical attributes of who they are.
 In a world where the media has distorted our own image of what beauty really is, social media puts substance over appearance at the head of the class.
 In a world full of eating disorders, plastic surgery and self hate about how we look, Social Media is helping give people confidence in the person inside rather than an exterior image that is currently portrayed on the covers of magazines, and that, is a beautiful thing!

 Do you relive conversations wondering or second-guessing what you could’ve or should’ve said?
 Do you spend time worrying about what a certain word or phrase ‘really’ meant in an email or discussion you had the day before?
 I know I have!
 In fact I have to work very, very hard not to waste my time over analyzing every single conversation, presentation, argument or whatever I have, because the truth is it just doesn’t do anything to help me move forward.